KIT-CMS/TauFakeFactors/README.md

 ```bash
 python ff_corrections.py --config-file PATH/CONFIG.yaml
 ```
-An optional parameter is `--only-main-corrections`.
-By using this parameter the precalculation step for the DR to SR corrections is skipped.
-This is helpful is the precalculations step is already done.
+There are two optional parameters `--skip-DRtoSR-ffs` and `--only-main-corrections`.
+The correction caclulation is done in 3 steps.\
+The first step is to calculate additional fake factors which are needed for the final DR to SR correction.
+If this is already done, this step can be skipped using `--skip-DRtoSR-ffs`.\
+The second step is to calculate non closure corrections for these additional DR to SR fake factors.
+If both steps are already done they can be skipped by using `--only-main-corrections`.\
+The last step is to calculate all the specified corrections for the main fake factors.
 </details>

 ## Hints